facebook/react-native-website/docs/testing.md

 ### Mocking

 Sometimes, when your tested objects have external dependencies, you’ll want to mock them out.
 “Mocking” is when you replace some dependency of your code by your own implementation.
-Note that generally, using real objects in your tests is better than using mocks but there are situations where this is not possible (for example when your JS code relies on a native module written in Java or Objective-C).
+Note that generally, using real objects in your tests is better than using mocks but there are situations where this is not possible (for example when your JS unit test relies on a native module written in Java or Objective-C).

 Imagine you’re writing an app that shows the current weather in your city and you’re using some external service (dependency of your code) that provides you with the weather information.
 If the service tells you that it’s raining, you want to show an image with a rainy cloud.
 You don’t want to call that service in your tests, because it would make the tests slow and unstable (because of the network requests involved) and because the service may return different data every time you run the test.
 Therefore, you can provide a mock implementation of the service - effectively replacing thousands of lines of code and some internet-connected thermometers!